suss-vli/faq/virtual_lab_benefits/faq.md

 The Virtual Lab team will have to install apps and setup the dependency before the start of the course.

-Some of the applications that we support are:
+Some of the applications & platforms that we support are:

 - Jupyter Lab
 - Vscode